-Under the Older Americans Act (OAA), the Iowa Department on Aging (IDA) receives federal funding each year from the Administration for Community Living (ACL) that is redistributed to Iowa's six Area Agencies on Aging (AAAs).
-This aging network is designed to serve all Iowans 60 years of age or older, with particular emphasis on populations at the greatest social or economic need.
+Under the Older Americans Act (OAA), the Iowa Department of Health and Human Services (HHS) receives federal funding each year from the Administration for Community Living (ACL) that is redistributed to Iowa's six Area Agencies on Aging (AAAs).
+This aging network is designed to serve all Iowans 60 years of age or older, with particular emphasis on populations in greatest social or economic need.